On Thursday 10.9.2020 The Urban Fabrics mentors meetings will take place online.

-The Urban Fabrics graduation studio focusses this year on the topic of Automated Mobility, exploring the possible impact of technological and societal innovations on the built environment within different scenarios.
-The graduation projects are expected to draw from multi-scalar design driven research and conclude with possible future evolutions of the city, urban transformations supporting adapting societal practises.
+The graduation projects are expected to draw from multi-scalar design-driven research and conclude with possible future evolutions of the city, urban transformations supporting adapting societal practices.

 The Urban Fabrics studio comprises group work and individual work.
 The group work is putting comparisons between locations central, building up an atlas of urban transformations.
 Group work is embedded until P1, after P1 regular pin-up sessions provide a discussion platform and connect the students with the Urban Fabrics research group.

 Qualities of density have multiple aspects.
 With this link you find the context description of the Main Urban Fabrics topic, and you can read more about the challenges we will tackle here: challenges.
 The studio is subdivided into three trajectories, each starting with a different angle, putting a different aspect central.
 The three themes are: